leighseverson/countyweather/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 While data from weather monitors is available at the specific location of the monitor, it is often useful to have estimates of daily or hourly weather aggregated on a larger spatial level.
-For U.S.-based studies, it can be particularly userful to be able to pull timeseries of weather by county.
+For U.S.-based studies, it can be particularly userful to be able to pull time series of weather by county.
 For example, the health data used in environmental epidemiology studies is often aggregated at the county level for U.S. studies, making it very useful for environmental epidemiology applications to be able to create weather datasets by county.

 This package builds on functions from the `rnoaa` package to identify weather monitors within a county based on its FIPS code and then pull weather data for a specified date range from those monitors.
 It then does some additional cleaning and aggregating to produce a single, county-level weather dataset.
 Further, it maps the monitors used for that county and date range and allows you to create and write datasets for many different counties using a single function call.